 Another mistake many people make when blending up smoothies is focusing on the healthy, natural aspect and ignoring the overall calories they contain.
 While smoothies are very good for you and have many health-boosting nutrients, the calories can quickly add up if you ignore them.
 So make sure you’re aware of the total calories in your smoothie, and if the number gets too high, swap out some ingredients for ice.
 Use My Fitness Pal to see how many calories you are consuming in your smoothie!

 5) Use A Range Of Ingredients

-Almonds are a concentrated source of calories, so you do need to use them sparingly in your smoothies.
-However, a 1-ounce serving adds lots of healthy fats, magnesium, manganese, vitamin B2, and vitamin E at a cost of just 161 calories.
+Almonds are a concentrated source of calories, so you need to use them sparingly in your smoothies.
+However, a 1-ounce serving adds lots of healthy fats, magnesium, manganese, vitamin B2, and vitamin E at the cost of just 161 calories.
 In addition to this, almonds give your smoothies a thick, crunchy texture.

 4) Chia Seeds

-Like almonds, chia seeds are a calorie-rich food, so you do need to limit the amount you put in your smoothies.
-However, a 1-ounce serving contains a reasonable 137 calories.
+Like almonds, chia seeds are a calorie-rich food, so you need to limit the amount you put in your smoothies.
+However, a 1-ounce serving contains a good 137 calories.
 Be VERY mindful of consuming TOO much Chia Seeds because if you are a runner, you will need to eliminate things during your run.
 HA!

 5) Almond Milk

-6) Vegan Protein Powder
+6) Protein Powder

-I hope that gives you a little idea of how to make smoothies, what to put in them and what you could use.
+I hope that gives you a little idea of how to make smoothies, what to put in them, and what you could use.
 I would play around with it.
 The key is to figure out how many calories are in your smoothies.
 My favorite smoothie is about 500 calories, so be careful, as calories and your macros can add up in smoothies alone.